 Hard faced (engineers) hammers will be useful, but tend to cause damage – take care!

-A good, sturdy pair of jack stands should ALWAYS be securely sited under the car whenever you're going to be either getting under it, or even if you're just removing a wheel.
+A good, sturdy pair of axle stands should ALWAYS be securely sited under the car whenever you're going to be either getting under it, or even if you're just removing a wheel.
 You do not want the car to collapse onto you – and it does happen.

 Other tools to consider